·8 min read

 How many TikToks per week is optimal for growth?

-3-5 per week is the sweet spot for most accounts.
-Under 3, the algorithm doesn't give your content enough surface area.
+3-5 TikToks per week is the sweet spot.
+Under 3, the algorithm doesn't give your content enough surface area for discovery.
 Over 5, you risk flooding followers and burning through your best content too quickly.
+Consistency matters more than volume — 3 clips per week every week beats 10 clips one week and none the next.

-No. TikTok doesn't penalize repurposed content from your own long-form videos.
-What they do penalize is reposting content that's been removed for guidelines violations, or content with visible competitor watermarks (especially TikTok's own watermark on downloaded videos).
-Original content repurposed through your own workflow is treated as original by TikTok's algorithm.
+No. TikTok does not penalize repurposed content from your own long-form videos.
+What TikTok does penalize is content with visible competitor watermarks (especially TikTok's own watermark on re-downloaded videos) or content previously removed for guideline violations.
+Original content repurposed through AI clipping tools is treated as original by TikTok's algorithm.

 Ready to try reliable AI clipping?